fernandorbase/AMONG-US---CPP-EDITION/README.md

 # AMONG-US---CPP-EDITION

-This pandemic brought me fresh ideas and concepts about the beauty of technology and the life itself.
+The pandemic brought me fresh ideas and concepts about the beauty of technology and the life itself.
 While on quarantine, people found new ways on how to socialize with each other and one of them is Among Us.
 The highly addictive and funny game called Among Us is one of those games that captured the lives of many in this quarantine and it surely scattered like wildfire around the world.
 Becoming a global trend, I decided to have fun with it!

 So yeah, I recreated the world-famous Among Us game using just C++!
 Though I did a lot of tweaks in my version compared to the original one, I made sure that the Among Us vibe is still in my rendition like chatting with the crew and completing tasks.